FilothodorosChristos/404_NOT_FOUND/README.md

 ## TODO
-- Command line fallback: optionally run from terminal (if needed) -Improve test quality and fix reported bugs
-- Improve chart quality
 - Modify log table so as not to contain insertions from csv files
+- Fix reported bugs

-## Author
+## Ownership
-404_Not_Found
+This project is a joint work created by multiple authors.
+Copyright is shared among the contributors.